|

 late model 2 or an early model 3?
 I suspect these lamps

-were sold into the model 3 production timeframe until Aladdin
+were sold into the model 3 production time frame until Aladdin

 ran out of #2 burners.
 At this writing I own three